keithn/vsvimguide/README.md

 https://github.com/keithn/vsvimguide.git

 AceJump is an easy motion ( from the world of Vim ) plugin for Visual Studio.
 It works well with VsVim.
 Ironically there is a EasyMotion port done by the author of VsVim but it doesn't work well with VsVim.
 AceJump is also available as a plugin to the jetbrains toolset.
 By default it maps to ```Ctrl-Alt-;``` however I also map it to the spacebar because it is so useful.

+RelativeLineNumbers puts a margin to the right next to visual studios line numbers with the relative line numbers from where your cursor is.
+This helps with various motions and commands involving multiple lines.
+For example when you want to delete multiple lines ```<n>dd``` it can be hard to count how many lines over 5 you need to delete.
+This makes it easy.

 # Setup